ModiaSim/SignalTables.jl/docs/src/index.md

 - Abstract Interface slightly redesigned (therefore 0.2.0 is not backwards compatible to 0.1.0).

-- Modules NoPlot and SilentNoPlot added as sub-modules of ModiaResult.
+- Modules NoPlot and SilentNoPlot added as sub-modules of SignalTables.
 These modules are activated if plot package "NoPlot" or "SilentNoPlot" are selected.

 - Content of directory src_plot moved into src.
 Afterwards src_plot was removed.